ekoteq/pycacher/README.md

 - `Python` `3.10`

 ## Indirect requirements
-- `pyflake` `v0.0.0` - While not imported, this package is required to generate the `Pyflake` instances requested to identify entries cached by the `Pycache`
+- `pyflaker` `v0.0.0` - While not imported, this package is required to generate the `Pyflake` instances requested to identify entries cached by the `Pycache`

 ## Core modules imported
 - `time` - used to generate timestamp values